You can create a brand new PDF form in Soda PDF. You'll start by building out your template using the various tools in Soda PDF.

 How to add form fields

-This article will cover the basics on adding form fields.
+This article will cover the basics of adding form fields.
 Because each form field type behaves differently, we have an article for each explaining in detail how to configure that field type.

 In Soda PDF you can add the following form field types.
 Click on the link for each field type for more details:

-- Text Field - This lets you set up fields where user can answer questions or provide information via text.
+- Text Field - This lets you set up fields where users can answer questions or provide information via text.

-- Radio Buttons / Check Boxes - These fields are used for multiple choice questions.
+- Radio Buttons / Check Boxes - These fields are used for multiple-choice questions.
 A Radio Button is for questions with only one possible answer.
-A Check Box should be used if there is one or more possible answers.
+A Check Box should be used if there are one or more possible answers.